aminbrahmi/Football-News-Assistant/README.md

 ⚽ Football News Assistant

 A smart, multilingual football news assistant that retrieves the latest football news, summarizes articles, and answers user questions in natural language.
-It supports translation, semantic search, and real-time responses using modern NLP and AI tools.
+Supports translation, semantic search, and real-time responses using modern NLP and AI tools.

 🔹 Features

-Retrieve football news from multiple leagues: Premier League, La Liga, Serie A, Bundesliga, Ligue 1, Champions League.
+Retrieve football news from major leagues: Premier League, La Liga, Serie A, Bundesliga, Ligue 1, Champions League.

-Semantic search using embeddings (SentenceTransformer + FAISS) to find relevant articles.
+Semantic search using SentenceTransformer + FAISS to find relevant articles.

 Summarize and answer questions using Mistral AI.